Essential utility network terms are listed along with their descriptions.

 Analytics is the process of analyzing the utility network data to perform inspections of the network (utility network traces) and schematically represent the whole or parts of the utility network (network diagrams).

-Network features in a utility network can be connected to each other in two basic ways: either with a shared endpoint, vertex, or point (common x-, y-, and z-values) or with a defined connectivity association between two features that are not spatially coincident.
+Network features in a utility network can be connected to each other in two basic ways: either with a shared endpoint, vertex, or point (common x-, y-, and z-values) or with a defined connectivity association between two features or objects that are not spatially coincident.
 This is called connectivity.